-- You must maintain a seperate checking account for business expenses.
+- You must maintain a separate checking account for business expenses.
 The IRS will look carefully at whether or not you’re running your “business” in a business-like manner.
 Save receipts, create profit and loss statements, write everything down.

-- How pleasureable is your horse business?
+- How pleasurable is your horse business?
 One article I found (linked below) noted two tax court cases where deductions were disallowed because owners referred to their horses with affection.
 This doesn’t seem fair, I know, but it sets some precedent.

 I’m sure there are more “rules” out there but those should be enough to make us all wonder whether or not we really want to try and consider our horse expenses as business expenses.
 However, if your horse ownership venture really is for profit, best of luck to you saving on taxes!
 Legitimate horse businesses (according to the IRS) seem to be: breeding operations, equine camps and workshops, boarding, riding lessons with a horse that’s not your personal pleasure horse and horse racing.
-Apparently if you give occassional lessons to the neighbor kids on your own personal pleasure horse, it’s not advisable to deduct your horse expenses from your personal income tax.
+Apparently, if you give occasional lessons to the neighbor kids on your own personal pleasure horse, it’s not advisable to deduct your horse expenses from your personal income tax.

 But remember, I’m far from a tax pro so don’t necessarily make any life decisions based on what I write. 🙂